-- 26. Schedule "B.4" of the Official Plan is hereby further amended by redesignating the lands shown as Part 1 on Schedule 'D' Map 2 of 2, attached hereto, from Agriculture to Urban Business Park. - 27.
-Schedule "I.4" of the Official Plan is hereby further amended by designating the lands shown as Part 1 on Schedule 'D' Map 2 of 2, attached hereto, as Employment Area. - 28.
-Schedule "B.4" of the Official Plan is hereby further amended by redesignating the lands shown as Part 2 on Schedule 'D' Map 2 of 2, attached hereto, from Agriculture to Residential. - 29.
-Schedule "B.4" of the Official Plan is hereby further amended by adding the lands shown as Part 3 on Schedule 'D' Map 2 of 2, attached hereto, to within the Hagersville Urban Boundary and by redesignating the lands from Agriculture to Residential. - 30.
-Schedule "B.4" of the Official Plan is hereby further amended by removing the lands shown as Part 4 on Schedule 'D' Map 2 of 2, attached hereto, from the Hagersville Urban Boundary. - 31.
-Schedules "A.2", "E.2", and "I.4" of the Official Plan are hereby further amended by adding the lands shown as Part 3 on Schedule 'D' Map 2 of 2, attached hereto, to within the Hagersville Urban Boundary and by removing lands shown as Part 4 on
+- 28. Schedule "B.4" of the Official Plan is hereby further amended by redesignating the lands shown as Part 1 on Schedule 'D' Map 2 of 2, attached hereto, from Agriculture to Urban Business Park. - 29.
+Schedule "I.4" of the Official Plan is hereby further amended by designating the lands shown as Part 1 on Schedule 'D' Map 2 of 2, attached hereto, as Employment Area. - 30.
+Schedule "B.4" of the Official Plan is hereby further amended by redesignating the lands shown as Part 2 on Schedule 'D' Map 2 of 2, attached hereto, from Agriculture to Residential and as site specific policy area HCOP-62. - 31.
+Schedule "B.4" of the Official Plan is hereby further amended by adding the lands shown as Part 3 on Schedule 'D' - Map 2 of 2, attached hereto, to within the Hagersville Urban Boundary and by redesignating the lands from Agriculture to Residential and as site specific policy area HCOP-62. - 32.
+Schedule "B.4" of the Official Plan is hereby further amended by adding the lands shown as Part 5 on Schedule 'D' Map 2 of 2, attached hereto, to within the Hagersville Urban Boundary and by redesignating the lands from Agriculture to Residential. - 33.
+Schedule "B.4" of the Official Plan is hereby further amended by removing the lands shown as Part 4 on Schedule 'D' - Map 2 of 2, attached hereto, from the Hagersville Urban Boundary.